MDockir/SQL-Cheatsheet/README.md

 FROM table_name
 GROUP BY column_name;
 ```
-- Example:
+- **Example**:
   ```sql
   SELECT department, COUNT(*) FROM employees GROUP BY department;
   ```

 ## 5. Joins

-### INNER JOIN (Returns records with matching values in both tables)
+### INNER JOIN
+Returns records with matching values in both tables.
 ```sql
 SELECT columns
 FROM table1
 INNER JOIN table2 ON table1.column = table2.column;
 ```

-### LEFT JOIN (Returns all records from the left table, and matching records from the right table)
+### LEFT JOIN
+Returns all records from the left table, and matching records from the right table.
 ```sql
 SELECT columns
 FROM table1
 LEFT JOIN table2 ON table1.column = table2.column;
 ```

-### RIGHT JOIN (Returns all records from the right table, and matching records from the left table)
+### RIGHT JOIN
+Returns all records from the right table, and matching records from the left table.
 ```sql
 SELECT columns
 FROM table1
 RIGHT JOIN table2 ON table1.column = table2.column;
 ```

-### FULL JOIN (Returns records when there is a match in either left or right table)
+### FULL JOIN
+Returns records when there is a match in either left or right table.
 ```sql
 SELECT columns
 FROM table1